-Battle of Fort George National Historic Site: The Battle of Fort George was designated as a site of national significance in 1921.
-Fought in May 1813, it gave the American army temporary control over the entrance to the Niagara River and blocked vital British supply lines to the western posts.
+Battlefield of Fort George National Historic Site: The Battlefield of Fort George was designated as a site of national significance in 1921.
+Fought in May 1813, the battle of Fort George gave the American army temporary control over the entrance to the Niagara River and blocked vital British supply lines to the western posts.